Raienryu97/PythonProjects/Unscrambler/README.md

 ```

 ## Usage
-SInce this repo already has the dictionary.json, you only need to clone this repo and run `python3 wordunscrambler.py` on your terminal.
+Since this repo already has the dictionary.json, you only need to clone this repo and run `python3 wordunscrambler.py` on your terminal.
 The following is a sample execution.
 ```bash
 $ python3 wordunscrambler.py
 Enter a word: ilstne